 Note that the regional groupings used in the visualisation above (and all other visualisations on this page with regional data) follow the UN regional classification for the Sustainable Development Goals.

-The maternal mortality ratio is extremely low in the Nordic countries, ranging between 2-4 maternal deaths per 100,000 live births.
-The Nordics are also below the average for the Europe and North America region.
+The maternal mortality ratio is very low in the Nordic countries, with the most recent data for 2020 showing all countries below at 8 or lower maternal deaths per 100,000 live births.
+This is below the 2030 target, and also below the average for the Europe and North America region.

 By 2030, end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 per 1,000 live births and under-5 mortality to at least as low as 25 per 1,000 live births